 To effectively take advantage of alumni networks, work on cultivating meaningful relationships with alumni in your potential field throughout your college experience.
 Attend alumni events.
 Contact alums in your field and ask if you could speak with them about their career path.
 Most people will be happy to speak with you and offer advice.
-According to the U.S. Bureau of Labor Statistics, 70% of jobs are found through some form of networking.
+Approximately 80% of all jobs are found through some form of networking.
 While there are no statistics revealing the exact percentage of college grads who find employment specifically through alumni connections, it is safe to assume that the number is sizable.
 It is also a logical bet that schools with stronger alumni organizations will offer better networking opportunities than schools with less established and enthusiastic alumni communities.

 Which alumni network will be able to help in your field/region?

-One might assume that the colleges recruited at most heavily by a premier tech companies such as Microsoft or Apple would be the usual suspects: Stanford, MIT, Berkley, Harvard, etc. Yet in reality, Redmond, Washington-based Microsoft plucks the majority of their employees from places such as nearby University of Washington, Washington State, and Western Washington University.
+One might assume that the colleges recruited at most heavily by premier tech companies such as Microsoft or Apple would be the usual suspects: Stanford, MIT, Berkeley, Harvard, etc. Yet in reality, Redmond, Washington-based Microsoft plucks the majority of their employees from places such as nearby University of Washington, Washington State, and Western Washington University.
 Apple, located in the heart of Silicon Valley draws a large portion of its workforce from nearby San Jose State and the University of Texas at Austin.
 Visit our Dataverse for a complete list of Tech Feeder Schools.

 The world of Wall Street finance is similarly surprising.
-LinkedIn ranks Rutgers University right up there with The Ivies and a host of more-selective liberal arts schools in terms of career outcomes in the finance industry.
+Rutgers University is right up there with the Ivies and a host of more-selective liberal arts schools in terms of career outcomes in the finance industry.
 With a large alumni base and close proximity to New York City, aspiring financial workers may be better served at Rutgers than a more prestigious school in a different region of the country.
 Visit our Dataverse for a complete list of Wall Street Feeder Schools.